Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 Munich has a modern public transportation network, consisting of subways, suburban trains, streetcars and buses, with which you can get from A to B quickly and relatively inexpensively.
 However, the cheapest, most environmentally friendly and sometimes even the fastest way to get around is by bicycle.
 The purchase of an inexpensive second-hand bike should pay for itself quickly.
 Have a look at the classified ads in local media, ask in expat forums or try your luck at one of the city's numerous flea markets.

-If you use the public transport system more than twice a day, a single day ticket is usually the cheapest option.
-If plan to travel frequently within a week or a month, the IsarCard (weekly or monthly ticket) is cheaper than several one-way or single day tickets.
+If you make more than two trips per day using public transportation, a day pass ("Tageskarte") is usually the right choice.
+If you make many trips within a week or a month, the IsarCard (available as weekly or monthy pass) is usually cheaper than several day passes.

 Is Munich a good city for expats?